 Between

-ENRON CAPITAL &TRADE RESOURCES CORP., AND
+ENRON NORTH AMERICA CORP., AND

 ENRON JAPAN CORP.

-Dated Effective S
+Dated Effective 8 September 2000

 Description of Services

-1. Obtaining information as to prospective transactions in the foreign currency interest ratemarkets (collectively, the “Financial Business”) in Japan and the other Asian and Australian markets and, in connection therewith, referring business opportunities with respect thereto to a Principal from time to time.
+1. Obtaining information as to prospective transactions in the foreign currency markets as well as futures, forwards and derivatives on bonds, interest rates (collectively, the “Financial Business”) in Japan and the other Asian and Australian markets and, in connection therewith, referring business opportunities with respect thereto to a Principal from time to time.

 2. Providing advice, counsel and assistance to a Principal in connection with such Principal's direct negotiation and administration of any Financial Business whether in general or in regard to specific transactions, on behalf of and only pursuant to the instructions of such Principal.